common interview question.

 This mega-pattern is present in 90% of java and c# classes, and also very common in c++.
 Important

-data structure classes relying on pointer fields include vectors, strings, hashtables and most STL or boost containers.
+data structure classes using pointer fields include vectors, strings, hashtables and most STL or boost containers.
+These containers can grow, so the payload must live on heap, which requires heap pointer as data field.

-Three common choices for a pointer member variable:
+Three common choices for a heap pointer member variable:

 - shared_ptr — often a superior choice